Lots of holidays have signature colors – and what better way to celebrate the holidays than wearing those seasonal colors on your braces!

 For the classic look, alternate between bright red and hunter green rubber bands across the top and bottom rows of the teeth.
 Or, for a more striking look, do one whole row of teeth red and the other green.

 The O Holy Night: Blue and Silver

 For an elegant, Christmas-party-ready holiday look, try an alternating palette of deep blue and silver.
 This color combination will have the added advantage of making your teeth look whiter since deep blues enhance the natural whiteness.

 Pro tip: skip white or yellow rubber bands, as these can quickly become discolored or make your teeth look dull or stained.
 Silver will stay shiny and bright, and enhance the appearance of the blue rubber bands, for a festive, bright white smile.

 The Christmas Gift: Red and Gold

-Nothing says holiday gift giving like a bit of shine!
-Gold rubber bands look great against the bright metal of the braces bands and wire, and are appealingly offset by a deep red or maroon.
+Nothing says holiday gift-giving like a bit of shine!
+Gold rubber bands look great against the bright metal of the bands and wire of your braces and are appealingly offset by a deep red or maroon.
 To strike the perfect amount of holiday cheer, alternative between deep red and gold, and give yourself the gift of a dazzling Christmas season!